rackerlabs/docs-aws/docs/cloud-native-security/index.rst

 Cloud Native Security
 =====================

 AWS is constantly expanding its portfolio of native security products.
-Thanks to its more holistic access to backend data and resources, Amazon is able to offer security features that 3rd party tools are unable to provide.
+Thanks to its more holistic access to backend data and resources, Amazon can offer security features that third-party tools cannot provide.
 Rackspace is expanding its managed security services to provide SOC-as-a-Service for native AWS security products.

 AWS customers who want to improve their security posture by using products like `AWS Security Hub <https://aws.amazon.com/security-hub/>`_,